Nina Dobrev Spills Secrets on Her Jaw-Dropping Bustier Met Gala Dress

 Neilson Barnard/Getty Images

 Talking about how the collaboration came about, Dobrev told E!
-News that Posen called and invited her to attend the event, saying he had a specific vision for the look.
+News that Posen called and invited her to attend the event, saying he had a "very specific vision" for the look.

-"He has a company designed by man and printed by a machine," Dobrev said.
-"It took about six to eight weeks from the original fitting.
-It takes a big team to put it on.
-We've had a lot of fittings."
+"He had partnered with this company that...he designed it, so it's designed by a man but made by technology, by a robot essentially," Dobrev explained.
+"It was printed, over 60 or so hours it took to print the mold and then the dress itself is a whole separate...it took about six to eight weeks from the original fitting until now."

+"And it takes a team of six people to put it on," Dobrev added.
+"We've had a lot of fittings."

 E!